- This event has passed.

 Please find details of the universities’ talks below:

-- Queen Mary University of London: James Boote from the School of Business and Management asks ‘Is Globalisation in retreat?’ and will present a brief review of a range of perspectives on the future of the global economy and what it could mean for business and society.
+- School of Business & Management, Queen Mary University of London: James Boote from the School of Business and Management asks ‘Is Globalisation in retreat?’ and will present a brief review of a range of perspectives on the future of the global economy and what it could mean for business and society.

 Students will have the chance to question each speaker and/or offer their own ideas.